 The shell of one of the adjoining half-domes.

-The flooring of the north gallery: marble, with significant sagging.
+The flooring of the north gallery, with significant sagging in the marble.

 Think the galleries a little dull?
 They weren't always so.
 The south gallery has a pair of mosaics, covered after 1453 but now restored.
 The first shows the Emperor John II Komnenos giving money to the Virgin and Christ child; Empress Irene holds a scroll.